Bradfield/algos/book/graphs/strongly-connected-components.md

 limited it to web sites that are no more than 10 links away from the CS home page.

-![The Graph Produced by Links from the Luther Computer Science Home Page](figures/cshome.png)
+![The graph produced by links from the luther computer science home page](figures/cshome.png)

 If you study the graph above you might make some interesting observations.
 First you might notice that many of the other web sites on